ajleeson/research_blog/_posts/2025-05-06-integrating-new-WWTP.md

 ## Integrating new WWTP data

-This week I focused on integrating new [Ecology/USGS point source data](https://www.sciencebase.gov/catalog/item/64762b37d34e4e58932d9d81) into LiveOcean.
+This week I focused on integrating the new [Ecology/USGS point source data](https://www.sciencebase.gov/catalog/item/64762b37d34e4e58932d9d81) into LiveOcean.

 As it turns out, the new data is a tougher beast to tame than I anticipated.
 There is still quite a lot of work to be done.
 However, I managed to identify several idiosyncrasies that warrant some discussion.
-More details below.
+I have highlighted the most important discoveries below.

 ---
 ## Data overview